rewinfrey/ActionLogic/README.md

 Consider a traditional e-commerce Rails application.
 Users can shop online and add items to their shopping cart until they are ready to check out.
-The happy path scenario might go something like this: the user submits their order form, an orders controller action records the order in the database, submits the order total to a payment processor, waits for a response from the payment processor, and upon a success response from the payment processor sends an order confirmation email to the user, the order is send internally to the warehouse for fulfillment which requires creating various records in the database, and finally the server responds to the initial POST request with a rendered html page including a message indicating the order was successfully processed.
+The happy path scenario might go something like this: the user submits their order form, an orders controller action records the order in the database, submits the order total to a payment processor, waits for a response from the payment processor, and upon a success response from the payment processor sends an order confirmation email to the user, the order is sent internally to the warehouse for fulfillment which requires creating various records in the database, and finally the server responds to the initial POST request with a rendered html page including a message indicating the order was successfully processed.
 In this work flow there are at least 7 distinct steps or tasks that must be satisfied in order for the application's business logic to be considered correct according to specifications.